Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 In this case, a copy of a is passed to the function, so a itself is not changed.

-Example: Using Pointers
+Example: Using a Pointer

 void update(int *x) {